John Castle

 John Michael Frederick Castle (born 14 January 1940) is an English actor.
 He is best known for his film and television work, most notably playing Bill in Michelangelo Antonioni's Blowup (1966) and Geoffrey in The Lion in Winter (1968).
-His other significant credits include Man of La Mancha (1972) and RoboCop 3 (1993).
+Other significant credits include Man of La Mancha (1972), I, Claudius (1976) and RoboCop 3 (1993).

 Early life

 Born in Croydon, Castle was educated at Brighton College and Trinity College, Dublin, and trained at the Royal Academy of Dramatic Art (RADA).